irem-uguz/FirstPrologProject/README.md

-# FirstPrologProject
+# Logical Programming-Simple Prolog Excercise
-A project I wrote to learn Prolog language.
+A university project I wrote to learn and practise Prolog language.
 (22.04.2018)
-.